What Is a Balloon Payment on a Car in South Africa? (And Should You Take One?)

 By Alison · 19 March 2026

-How Does a Balloon Payment Work in South Africa?
+How does a balloon payment work in South Africa?

-Example: You buy a car for R300,000 with a 30% balloon.
-Your 60 monthly payments are calculated on R210,000 (the 70%).
-At month 60, you still owe R90,000.
-At that point, you have three options: pay the R90,000 in full, refinance the R90,000 as a new loan, or trade in the car and use its trade-in value to settle the balloon.
+Example: you buy a car for R300,000 with a 30% balloon.
+Your monthly payments are calculated on R210,000 (the 70%).
+At the end of the term you still owe R90,000.
+At that point you have three choices: pay the R90,000 in full, refinance it as a new loan, or trade the car in and use its value to settle the balloon.

 Frequently Asked Questions